 Arne & Carlos’ Field Guide to Knitted Birds: Over 40 Handmade Projects to Liven Up Your Roost

 These knitted birds are humorous toys.
-However, they;’re also perfect for bird lovers.
+However, they’re also perfect for bird lovers.
 Have fun crafting them and delight in gifting them.
+If you’ve been looking for knitter gift ideas, both the book and the things you yourself make using it are great options.

 New Novels, Memoirs and Knitting History Books